oliverhuynh/SSH-To-Hosts/README.md

 - exec.sh

 # Notes
-- Careful, it will add entries to /etc/hosts# SSH-To-Hosts
+- Careful, it will add entries to /etc/hosts